European Day of Languages

 Competitions

-For 2023 ECML are running two new initiatives: Languages in my classroom/school and The beauty of languages.
+For 2024 ECML are running two new initiatives: Languages for peace and Most difficult letter/word/phrase to pronounce.
 Design a poster or record a video, and you might feature on the ECML website and even win a prize.

 Find even more activities, games and facts on the ECML website.